Rhamnaceae: Buckthorn Family — Ceanothus

 Notes:

-One of the largest and most common of the Ceanothus, this has dense clusters of complex, very fragrant, soft rich blue flowers.
+This is one of the largest and most common of the Ceanothus.
+It has dense clusters of complex, very fragrant, soft rich blue flowers.
 Its alternate, smooth 3-veined leaves are < 4 cm long.
-Leaf margins are not or only slightly rolled under.
+Leaf margins are usually not rolled under, or if so just slightly.